vision4robotics/AMCF-tracker/README.md

 # Augmented Memory for Correlation Filters in Real-Time UAV Tracking

 Matlab implementation of our Augmented Memory Correlation Filters (AMCF) tracker.

 # Abstract

 The outstanding computational efficiency of discriminative correlation filter (DCF) fades away with various complicated improvements.
-Previous appearances are also gradually forgotten due to the exponential decay of historical views in traditional appearance updating scheme of DCF framework, reducing the model's robustness.
-In this work, a novel tracker based on DCF framework is proposed to augment memory of previously appeared views while running at a real-time speed.
-Several historical views and the current view are simultaneously introduced in training to allow tracker to adapt to new appearances as well as memorize previous ones.
-A novel rapid compressive context learning is proposed to increase the discriminative ability of the filter efficiently.
-Substantial experiments on UAVDT and UAV123 datasets have validated that the proposed tracker performs competitively against other 26 top DCF and deep-based trackers with over 40 FPS on CPU.
+Previous appearances are also gradually forgotten due to the exponential decay of historical views in traditional appearance updating scheme of DCF framework, reducing the model’s robustness.
+In this work, a novel tracker based on DCF framework is proposed to augment memory of previously appeared views while running at real-time speed.
+Several historical views and the current view are simultaneously introduced in training to allow the tracker to adapt to new appearances as well as memorize previous ones.
+A novel rapid compressed context learning is proposed to increase the discriminative ability of the filter efficiently.
+Substantial experiments on UAVDT and UAV123 datasets have validated that the proposed tracker performs competitively against other 26 top DCF and deep-based trackers with over 40fps on CPU.

 # Publication

-AMCF tracker is proposed in our paper for ICRA 2020.
+AMCF tracker is proposed in our paper accepted by IROS 2020.
 Detailed explanation of our method can be found in the paper:

 Yiming Li, Changhong Fu, Fangqiang Ding, Ziyuan Huang, and Jia Pan.